NeriJeremy/BioluminescentOrganoidSegmentationTracking-BIOST-/README.md

 # Bioluminescent Organoid Segmentation & Tracking (BIOST)

 A Python toolkit and standalone app for analyzing bioluminescent organoid data.
+BIOST combines a cellpose pretrained algorithm fine tuned with bioluminescent organoid data with a tracking tool to monitor the size and the bioluminescence of the organoids.

 ## Features